lvainio/executable-tutorial-dd2482/gosec/step2/step2.md

 `gosec ./...`{{exec}}

-After running the command, you can see in the terminal on the right that *Gosec* lists all potential security issues found.
-Since we are scanning recursively you can see that there are many potential issues listed.
-If you look at the output in the terminal you also see that *Gosec* lists in which file and where in the file the security issue is located.
-This is very helpful for developers that will work on fixing the issues.
+After running the command, you can see in the terminal on the right that *Gosec* lists 10 potential security issues.
+You can also see that for each reported vulnerability, *Gosec* lists in which file and where in the file the security issue is located.
+This is very helpful for developers that will work on resolving the issues.
 Additionally you can see that the output states which CWE ([Common Weakness Enumeration](https://cwe.mitre.org/)) that the found vulnerability maps to which can also be helpful in resolving the issue.

 ### Scan Specific Directories